NMOS logic: History

 The MOSFET was invented by Egyptian engineer Mohamed M. Atalla and Korean engineer Dawon Kahng at Bell Labs in 1959, and demonstrated in 1960.
 They fabricated both PMOS and NMOS devices with a 20 μm process.
 However, the NMOS devices were impractical, and only the PMOS type were practical devices.

 In 1965, Chih-Tang Sah, Otto Leistiko and Andrew Grove at Fairchild Semiconductor fabricated several NMOS devices with channel lengths between 8 μm and 65 μm.
 Dale L. Critchlow and Robert H. Dennard at IBM also fabricated NMOS devices in the 1960s.
 The first IBM NMOS product was a memory chip with 1 kb data and 50–100 ns access time, which entered large-scale manufacturing in the early 1970s.
 This led to MOS semiconductor memory replacing earlier bipolar and ferrite-core memory technologies in the 1970s.

 The earliest microprocessors in the early 1970s were PMOS processors, which initially dominated the early microprocessor industry.
 In 1973, NEC's μCOM-4 was an early NMOS microprocessor, fabricated by the NEC LSI team, consisting of five researchers led by Sohichi Suzuki.
 By the late 1970s, NMOS microprocessors had overtaken PMOS processors.
 CMOS microprocessors were introduced in 1975.
 However, CMOS processors did not become dominant until the 1980s.

 CMOS was initially slower than NMOS logic, thus NMOS was more widely used for computers in the 1970s.
 The Intel 5101 (1 kb SRAM) CMOS memory chip (1974) had an access time of 800 ns, whereas the fastest NMOS chip at the time, the Intel 2147 (4 kb SRAM) HMOS memory chip (1976), had an access time of 55/70 ns.
 In 1978, a Hitachi research team led by Toshiaki Masuhara introduced the twin-well Hi-CMOS process, with its HM6147 (4 kb SRAM) memory chip, manufactured with a 3 μm process.
 The Hitachi HM6147 chip was able to match the performance (55/70 ns access) of the Intel 2147 HMOS chip, while the HM6147 also consumed significantly less power (15 mA) than the 2147 (110 mA).
 With comparable performance and much less power consumption, the twin-well CMOS process eventually overtook NMOS as the most common semiconductor manufacturing process for computers in the 1980s.

-In the 1980s, CMOS microprocessors overtook NMOS microprocessors.